bradtho/bradtho.github.io/_posts/2020-08-31-istio-ingress.md

 classes: wide
 ---

 > Coming from a low-layer Networking background I've always struggled a bit with Istio.
 Even something like getting Ingress setup baffled me for the longest time.
 Really though, it's no harder than configuring ADSL on a CISCO-827 and I did that enough times!
-Difference was that I never wrote down my experiences with networking here I hope to capture an easy way to get Istio Ingress configured on your dev environment
+Difference was that I never wrote down my experiences with networking here I hope to capture an easy way to get Istio Ingress configured on your dev environment.
+{: .notice--success}

 ## Prerequisites